Amsterdam Schiphol airport (AMS)

 Location

-The airport offers various parking options suited to different needs and budgets, ranging from quick drop-off areas to long-stay facilities and valet services.
-It is strongly recommended to book online in advance to ensure availability and obtain better rates.
+The airport offers a wide range of parking options to suit different needs and budgets, from quick drop-off zones to long-term stays and valet services with 24-hour surveillance.
+It is recommended to book online in advance to ensure availability and secure lower rates.

-Located in front of the Departures Halls.
-This is an exclusive area for dropping off passengers who are departing.
-Vehicles may only stop briefly to unload luggage.
-Parking or waiting is not permitted; if you need to accompany the passenger inside the terminal, you must use the P1 car park.
+Located in front of the Departures Halls, this is an area exclusively for dropping off passengers quickly.
+Vehicles may stop only for the time strictly necessary to unload luggage.
+Parking or waiting is not permitted; to accompany passengers inside or to pick up arriving passengers, P1 parking must be used.

-• Connection: A free shuttle bus connects the car park with the terminal 24 hours a day.
-It runs every 10 minutes and the journey is short.
+- Connection: A free shuttle bus service operates 24 hours a day between the car park and the terminal.
+Buses run every 10 minutes and the journey takes approximately 5 minutes.

-• Services: Electric charging points available in the covered garage.
+- Facilities: Electric charging points are available in the covered garage.

 Facilities for passengers with special needs